-The Community-Based Research program exists to facilitate, support and grow community-based research initiatives and partnerships that address HIV/AIDS and related issues in British Columbia and across Canada.
-The core element of this program is the CBR Manager, a position made possible through our partnership with and funding from the CIHR Centre for REACH in HIV/AIDS.
+The Community-Based Research program exists to facilitate, support and grow community-based research initiatives and partnerships that address HIV and related issues in British Columbia and across Canada.
+The core element of this program is the Director of Evaluation and Community-Based Research, a position made possible through our partnership with and funding from the CIHR Centre for REACH in HIV/AIDS.

-PAN’s CBR program is a key source of information on emerging trends in HIV/AIDS community based research, community-identified research priorities, and opportunities for collaboration, training, and funding.
-Through this program, we work to help foster HIV/AIDS CBR in the province by linking academic researchers with community-based groups, people living with HIV (PLHIV), and public health and government agencies and supporting these partnerships.
+PAN’s CBR program is a key source of information on emerging trends in HIV community based research, community-identified research priorities, and opportunities for collaboration, training, and funding.
+Through this program, we work to help foster HIV CBR in the province by linking academic researchers with community-based groups, people living with HIV (PLHIV), and public health and government agencies and supporting these partnerships.

 PAN participates in a number of community-based research initiatives.
 These include: